 - Keep engines tuned

 - Catch low MPG vehicles or models

 - Control fuel types

 Optimize Routes for Fewer Miles

 Route optimization can occur at many levels.
 Optimization will occur when dispatchers know which vehicle is near the next service call, drivers can see their routes on the map and find inefficiencies and data can be put into a robust routing program.
-Simply having a map where you can see vehicles operating in the same area at the same time can quickly provide a complete ROI.

 Planned v.
 Unplanned Maintenance